Amu612/Portfolio/README.md

 # 👨‍💻 About Me

 I'm an AI/ML Engineer and Full-Stack Developer passionate about building intelligent applications, immersive web experiences, and scalable software systems.
 My interests include Artificial Intelligence, Machine Learning, Full-Stack Development, Geospatial Technologies, Digital Twins, Computer Vision, and Generative AI.

----

-## ⭐ If you like this project, consider giving it a star!